MBCH 502 Clinical Molecular Cell Biology (5 credits)

 Course Director Dr. Adrian Gross

-In this course, the molecular and cellular processes common to all eukaryotic cells are studied and, where appropriate, comparisons to prokaryotic cells are made.
+The molecular and cellular processes common to all eukaryotic cells are studied.
 Nucleic acid and protein structure and function, gene expression, and cell cycle regulation are examined.
-A unique aspect of the course is a self-teaching program that covers certain facts and concepts basic to biochemistry; this is an individual, self-learning, self-evaluation program.
+Clinical aspects are integrated through small group problem-based learning sessions and clinical vignettes.
+A unique aspect of the course is the individual, self-teaching program that covers basic facts and concepts.

-MBCH 616 Crystallization of Membrane Pro Medical Biochemistry (3 credits)
+MBCH 616 Crystallization of Membrane Proteins (3 credits)

 Research with Drs.
 Choe, Kaplan or Lu